 - 1. PEOPLE AND CULTURE: Inspire a culture of engaged and skilled people committed to superior levels of customer service. - 2.
 CUSTOMERS: Strengthen public trust and confidence by serving our customers with care and professionalism while anticipating their needs and expectations. - 3.
-RELATIONSHIPS: Engage and collaborate with our Shareholder, key stakeholders and partners to support assessment solutions. - 4.
-PRODUCTS AND SERVICES: Provide timely, accurate and reliable products and services for our customers, key stakeholders and partners. - 5.
-EFFECTIVENESS: Conduct our business effectively, efficiently and in an environmentally responsible manner.
+RELATIONSHIPS: Engage and collaborate with our Shareholder, key stakeholders and partners to support assessment solutions. - PRODUCTS AND SERVICES: Provide timely, accurate and reliable products and services for our customers, key stakeholders and partners. - 5.
+EFFECTIVENESS: Conduct our business effectively and efficiently.